-Procurement law is a fast moving and evolving area.
-It presents a number of challenges for commissioners to ensure that they comply with the Public Contracts Regulations 2006, overarching EC Treaty principles, and the requirements of policy and guidance.
+Procurement law presents a number of challenges for commissioning and procurement teams in ensuring that they comply with the Regulations, overarching EC Treaty principles, and the requirements of policy and guidance.

 - Procurement strategy

-- Market engagement
+- Market engagement/consultation

-- Procurement process
+- Procurement processes

 - Procurement documentation

-- Drafting contracts
+- Drafting contracts/specifications

-- Confidentiality and Freedom of Information Act
+- Confidentiality and FOIA

 - Defending procurement challenges